Properties of leveled spatial graphs: Leveled spatial graphs are free

-However, Makino and Suzuki showed that there exists a sequence of edge contractions and vertex splittings between any pair of spatial graphs that have the same neighbourhood~\cite{makino1995}.
+However, Makino and Suzuki showed that there exists a sequence of edge contractions and vertex splittings between any pair of spatial graphs that have the same neighbourhood~\cite{makino1995}, where the neighbourhood of a spatial graph $\G$ is a tubular neighbourhood of its edges glued to tubular neighbourhoods of its vertices in such a way that $\G$ is embedded in the neighbourhood.
 This allows us to state the following: \begin{remark} If a spatial graph~$\G$ is free, then there exists a sequence of vertex splittings and edge contractions producing a spatial graph~$\tilde{\G}$ such that $\tilde{\G}$ has a spanning tree~$T$ such that $\tilde{\G}/T$ is trivial. \end{remark} \begin{proposition} If $\G$ is a leveled spatial graph, then $\G$ is free. \end{proposition} \begin{proof} Given that $\G$ is leveled, we can embed the fragment $f$ of $\G$ in a disk $D_f$ such that $\partial D_f$ coincides with $C$ and the interior of $D_f$ does not intersect $\G$ except in $f$.
 If the fragment~$f$ contains a vertex of $\G$ that is not a vertex of the spine, we can contract edges of $f$ inside $D_f$ until there are no vertices of $f$ outside the spine.
-As the obtained spatial graph~$\G'$ is hamiltonian leveled, we can again embed each fragment~$f'$ of $\G'$ on a disk~$D_f'$ disjoint from $\G' - f'$.
-Therefore, we can assume $\G$ to be hamiltonian leveled without loss of generality.
-Note that for a hamiltonian leveled graph~$\G$, $f$ splits $D_f$ into two disks, $D_{f, 1}$ and $D_{f,2}$.
+As the obtained spatial graph~$\G'$ is Hamiltonian leveled, we can again embed each fragment~$f'$ of $\G'$ on a disk~$D_f'$ disjoint from $\G' - f'$.
+Therefore, we can assume $\G$ to be Hamiltonian leveled without loss of generality.
+Note that for a Hamiltonian leveled graph~$\G$, $f$ splits $D_f$ into two disks, $D_{f, 1}$ and $D_{f,2}$.
 Moreover, since $C$ is unknotted, there exists a disk~$D_C$ such that $\partial D_C$ coincides with $C$ and the interior of $D_C$ does not intersect $\G$.
 By~\cref{lem: if bouquet is trivial then free}, it is enough to find a spanning tree~$T$ such that~$\G/T$ is trivial to prove the statement.
 Let $C$ be the spine of $\G$ and let $e$ be any edge in $C$.
 Consider $T = C - e$, then $T$ is a spanning tree for $\G$.
 Contracting $T$, the boundary of $D_f$ becomes the edge $e$, while the fragment $f$ becomes a loop based at the only vertex of the bouquet $\G/T$.
 Only one of $D_{f,1}, D_{f,2}$ remains a disk, without loss of generality we can assume it is $D_{f,1}$ for every fragment $f$, while the other becomes a pinched disk.
 In a similar way, $D_C$ remains a disk with boundary given by $e$.
 As the collection of disks $D_C, D_{f,1}$ for each fragment $f$ of $\G$ have interiors which are pairwise disjoint, the spatial graph $\G/T$ is paneled.
 By (2.2) of \cite{RobertsonSeymourPaneled}, $\G/T$ is trivial since it is a paneled embedding of a planar abstract graph.
 Therefore, $\G$ is free. \end{proof}